About the Combined County Authority

 Constituent board members:

-• Cllr Neil Poole – North Lincolnshire Council
+- Cllr Neil Poole – Deputy Leader North Lincolnshire Council

-• Cllr Philip Jackson – Leader of North East Lincolnshire Council
+- Cllr Oliver Freeston – Leader of North East Lincolnshire Council

-• Cllr Stan Shreeve – North East Lincolnshire Council
+- Cllr Samuel Grice – Deputy Leader North East Lincolnshire Council

 Non Constituent Board members: These are four people nominated by the district councils within the area:

-These boards will focus on key areas critical to Greater Lincolnshire’s growth and prosperity: Transport, Skills & Employment, and Business & Infrastructure.
+These boards will focus on key areas critical to Greater Lincolnshire’s growth and prosperity: Transport, Employment and Skills, and Business and Infrastructure.
 They will bring together local leaders, industry experts, and stakeholders to develop targeted policies, drive investment, and deliver tangible improvements in each sector.

 This structured approach ensures that the GLCCA operates with comprehensive representation and expertise, fostering collaboration to drive the region's growth and prosperity.